Curator – Professional Training Programme

 We want to programme a diverse range of local and regional (South East based) teachers who:

-We aim to deliver an inclusive programme that reflects the dance field today, supporting freelance dancers to maintain and develop their bodies and minds and preparing them to work across multiple choreographic approaches.
+We want our Pro Training Programme to be inclusive and reflective of the dance sector today; and to support freelance dance artists to maintain and develop their bodies and minds and prepare them to work across multiple choreographic approaches.

 It is essential that the curated artists are diverse and that local artists are well represented.
 We are particularly interested in curators who are committed to programming diversly and inclusively including a focus on Global Majority, LGBTQI+, and Deaf/disabled/neurodivergent artists.